xavivives/Blog/Xavi Vives CV short.md

 I'm used to fast paced environments, but I no longer aim at the cost of long-term personal wellness of the team.
 Instead I look for long-term sustainability.
 A good team is small, self-organized, responsive, works asynchronous and remote but has space for empathy and physical meetups.
 I've led many projects, developing good skills for organizing all sort of heterogenetic people.
 I look for resolving problems from the onset and always looking to facilitate the work to others.
 I value teamwork, always willing to listen, learn and teach.
 I embrace [Nonviolent Communication (NVC)](https://en.wikipedia.org/wiki/Nonviolent_Communication) in my communication and relationships of any kind, trying to understand the other's needs before focusing on the message.
 I'm motivated, optimistic, patient with high emotional self-control and I appreciate similar qualities in my colleagues.

 **Development**
-Web3: Ethereum, IPFS, IPLD; Solidity, Truffle.
+Web3: Ethereum, IPFS, IPLD; Solidity, Truffle
-Frontend: Typescript, Dart (Flutter), Javascript (React, Mocha, NPM…) Game development: Unity3D, C#, Haxe (Open FL)
+Frontend: Typescript, Dart (Flutter), Javascript (React, Mocha, NPM…)
+Game development: Unity3D, C#, Haxe (Open FL)
 Creative: C++ (OpenFrameworks), ActionScript 3, Processing, Arduino

 **User experience**
 I'm motivated by products that enable its users to do more.
 I look for accessibility and minimalism without sacrificing optionality.
 For most projects I've had a mix role of front-end developer + UI/UX lead designer such as [Vocdoni's App UI](https://www.figma.com/file/e0KoX2m1aHM14sd6rLtPynRU/Vocdoni-App?node-id=3356%3A182),  mobile and social games, [Ludovico](https://www.youtube.com/watch?v=eDI82fS5Kd8) or [metadata concept app](https://www.youtube.com/watch?v=vZOW3OdPNXA&index=5&list=UUoRJpJaBBiGYqKxzlUBRNfA&t=35s)